This page contains information about Council's work in monitoring and managing public health in the Whangarei District.

 Health nuisances can cause the spread of disease and cause annoyance.

-- a smelly compost heap which attracts flies and rats to an area.
-Rats harbour infectious diseases which can then be passed onto people
+- a smelly compost heap that attracts flies and rats to an area.

 - refuse which is not put out for collection